Middle Tennessee vs. Old Dominion NCAA Football Odds, Plays and Insights | November 20, 2021

 Old Dominion Stats and Trends

-- Old Dominion has played 10 games, with six wins against the spread.

-- The Monarchs are 4-4 ATS when underdogs by 3.5 points or more this year.
+- The Monarchs have been underdogs by 4 points or more eight times this year and are 4-4 ATS in those matchups.

-- Old Dominion's games this year have gone over the point total four times in 10 opportunities (40%).
+- Old Dominion's games this season have hit the over in 40% of its opportunities (four times in 10 games with a set point total).

-- Old Dominion is 4-0 against the spread and 3-1 overall when the team puts up more than 26.9 points.
+- Old Dominion is 4-0 against the spread and 3-1 overall in games when it records more than 26.9 points.

-- When Old Dominion piles up more than 365.5 yards, the team is 4-1 against the spread and 3-2 overall.
+- In games that Old Dominion amasses over 365.5 yards, the team is 4-1 against the spread and 3-2 overall.

-- This season the Monarchs have 19 turnovers, 10 fewer than the Blue Raiders have takeaways (29).
+- The Monarchs have turned the ball over 19 times, 10 fewer times than the Blue Raiders have forced turnovers (29).

 - Head to SISportsbook to find the latest moneyline, spread and over/under odds for this matchup.